Velika Gorica: Name

-Velika Gorica also has (or had) its names in other languages, notably Hungarian: Nagygoricza and German: Gross-Gorica.
+Velika Gorica also has (or had) names in other languages, notably Hungarian Nagygoricza and German Gross-Gorica.

 Geography

 The City of Velika Gorica, located 16 km south of Zagreb, is the centre of an area covering 552 km2.
 Up until 1990 Velika Gorica had the status of a municipality and after that it became a part of Zagreb.
 Velika Gorica gained city status in 1995.
 The area of the old Municipality of Velika Gorica was split into three municipalities – Kravarsko, Orle and Pokupsko.

 Velika Gorica is the largest settlement and the administrative centre of the traditional Turopolje region.
 Regarding the Turopolje name, among the most common opinions is that the name, meaning "Tur field", comes from an old Slavic word "tur" which means Aurochs, an ancient type of cattle with long horns, which was a symbol of fertility and the sun god.
 These cattle died out in the 16th century.
 The cattle were closely related to agriculture.
 Plowing had a symbolic meaning, the fertilization of Mother Earth, so these cattle were often assumed to have "sacred" characteristics.
 Because of its importance in the life of the plowmen, "tur" became the basis for numerous toponyms.
 However, as recently as the 16th century, Turopolje was called Campus Zagrebiensis, i.e. "Zagreb field", or just Campus (field).
 At that time the name was replaced by "Tur field", i.e. Turopolje.

 The A11 (Zagreb-Sisak) highway is planned to become the western bypass of Velika Gorica.
 State route D31 will be the eastern bypass.
 It is planned that these bypasses will relieve the traffic along the overcrowded Velikogorička road, the fastest link between Zagreb and Velika Gorica as of 2007.